 Trees for Watershed Health

-Registration and check-in will begin at 9 a.m., with planting scheduled to start shortly after 9:30 a.m.
-Light refreshments will be available - coffee, juice, water and a continental breakfast.
+Registration and check-in will begin at 9 a.m. with planting scheduled to start shortly after 9:30 a.m.
+Lunch will be available after the planting is complete.
 This event will happen rain or shine, volunteers are asked to prepare accordingly for the conditions.
+For more information and to register you can click here.

 About Trees for Watershed Health